bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/compiletime/index.md

     label: invalid use of incomplete type `class InvalidConversion<...>`
     summary: Error says "invalid use of incomplete type `class InvalidConversion<...>`"
     page: /v6/compiletime/invalid-conversion/index.md
-    regex: invalid use of incomplete type 'class InvalidConversion'
+    regex: invalid use of incomplete type 'class \S+InvalidConversion

   jsondocument-not-declared:
     label: '`JsonDocument` was not declared in this scope'